 Journal of Applied Biomechanics

-Huisinga, Jessie M.; Schmid, Kendra K.; Filipi, Mary; and Stergiou, Nicholas, "Gait Mechanics are Different between Healthy Controls and Patients with Multiple Sclerosis" (2013).
+Huisinga, Jessie M.; Schmid, Kendra K.; Filipi, Mary; and Stergiou, Nikolaos, "Gait Mechanics are Different between Healthy Controls and Patients with Multiple Sclerosis" (2013).
 Journal Articles.
 7.